amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 ..
 Additionally, Proselint's rule-generation techniques have more closely followed the path of expert knowledge systems than those used by modern :sc:`nlp` research.
 This approach is labor-intensive and does not scale well.
 Thus, integrating Proselint with :sc:`nlp` and machine learning techniques we expect will prove to be mutually beneficial (if only in providing a unique data set and ways to improve that data set).

-We identified that Proselint can provide a different look at existing corpora in the course of assembling a corpus of text from well-edited magazines believed to contain low rates of usage errors.
-When doing so, we noticed that there are no available annotated corpora that provide false-positive rates for style and usage violations [#]_.
+To evaluate proselint's false positive rate, we built corpus of text from well-edited magazines believed to contain low rates of usage errors.
+In the course of assembling this corpus, we discovered a lacuna in the available linguistic corpora --- there are no available annotated corpora that provide false-positive rates for style and usage violations [#]_.
 The Proselint testing framework is an excellent opportunity to develop such a corpus.
-Unfortunately, because our corpus is from magazines with copyright on their work, it cannot be released as part of open-source software such as Proselint.
-Developing an open-source corpus of style and usage errors will be necessary if these tools are to be made available outside of our internal tests and made generally available for :sc:`nlp` research.
+Unfortunately, because our current corpus derives from copyrighted work, it cannot be released as part of open-source software.
+Developing an open-source corpus of style and usage errors will be necessary if these tools are to be made available for :sc:`nlp` research (outside of our internal testing and research).

 .. [#] Editor :cite:`editor_compare` has built a corpus which they use to compare the performance of various grammar checkers (not including Proselint) their corpus consists of "real-world examples of grammatical mistakes and stylistic problems taken from published sources".
 Their corpus is made of errors, which succeeds at maximising true positives, but makes it difficult to assess false positive rates in real-world documents.
 Their corpus is not publicly available, and they do not provide a standard format for describing corpora annotated with false positives and negatives.

-..In following expert advice, we have emphasized cases where the goal is to recommend *best* practices in usage.
-To allow for encryption, the Proselint infrastructure would need modification to identify cases where more than one acceptable choice exists.
-One could, for example, take a document and identify instances where multiple phrases could be reasonably substituted (e.g., "instances" :math:`\to` "cases", "multiple" :math:`\to` "numerous").
-One could then create a modified version of the document that encodes a second message while appearing to contain only the top layer of meaning.

 Results and potential applications
 ==================================